-An Ectopic pregnancy is an abnormal type of pregnancy also known as tubal pregnancy, occurs when an embryo latches to a uterus
+Ectopic pregnancy is an abnormal type of pregnancy also known as tubal pregnancy, that occurs when an embryo latches to a uterus

 Some women do not experience any symptoms of ectopic pregnancy in the initial stages.
 In such cases, it can be diagnosed only when the condition deteriorates to slipping into shock and death.
-Usually, the women who have this kind of a pregnancy experience symptoms of Nausea, Vaginal Bleeding, Diarrhoea, pelvic pain, abdominal pain, tender cervix, hypovolemic shock (leads to death), etc.
+Usually, the women who have this kind of pregnancy experience symptoms of Nausea, Vaginal Bleeding, Diarrhoea, pelvic pain, abdominal pain, tender cervix, hypovolemic shock (which leads to death), etc.

-Ectopic pregnancy is a medical condition which can be diagnosed but cannot be averted.
+Ectopic pregnancy is a medical condition that can be diagnosed but cannot be averted.
 An ultrasound can locate this condition and can be treated by laparotomy.